 Are you visiting Cambodia and not sure what to do and see?
-Let me share my short itinerary with you and give you some tips for when you visit!
-I spent a full month in Cambodia and I was mostly on Koh Rong to recharge my batteries.
+Let me share a short itinerary with you and give you some tips for when you visit!
+I spent a full month in Cambodia, and I was mostly on Koh Rong to recharge my batteries.
 Cambodia is a lovely place to travel to and has some nice options for travellers who want to go off the beaten path.
 Whether you like to see ancient temples, beautiful jungles or tropical beaches, Cambodia has many things to offer!

 How to get there